Itawamba Indians

 The Itawamba Community College Indians are 11 teams representing Itawamba Community College in intercollegiate athletics, including men and women's basketball, soccer, and tennis.
 Men's sports include baseball, football, and golf.
 Women's sports include softball and volleyball.
-The Indians compete in the NJCAA Region XXIII and are members of the Mississippi Association of Community & Junior Colleges.
+The Indians compete in the NJCAA Region 23 and are members of the Mississippi Association of Community Colleges Conference (MACCC).

 Teams

 Baseball

 ICC has had 19 Major League Baseball draft selections since the draft began in 1965.